 So if you’re thinking about it, it’s best to join now (you don’t have to start watching the videos now if you’d prefer to leave it, just join it now) even if you’re umming and ahhing about it.
 After all, if it turns out you’re not happy with it for some reason at any point in the next 12 months you can get your money back, so you’re not risking anything.

 To join, just click here to go to the “checkout” page.
-Or if you prefer, ring 01229 777606 and Jade, Shanice, Shannon or Emma will sort it all out for you.
+Or if you prefer, ring 01229 777606 and Jade, Shanice or Shannon will sort it all out for you.

 After all, you’ve nothing to lose… apart from the frustration at using your phone!